liudonghua123/rename_dynamic/README.md

 # rename_dynamic

-This is a samll cli utility for renaming files according to the csv data provided.
+This is a small node cli utility for renaming files according to the csv data provided and use regex for more flexiability.

 ### How to run it

+If you have node installed, just download [rename_dynamic](https://github.com/liudonghua123/rename_dynamic/releases/latest/download/rename_dynamic), if you have not node installed, download the latest appropriate binaries from [release page](https://github.com/liudonghua123/rename_dynamic/releases) instead.

+### How to run and build locally

 1. `git clone https://github.com/liudonghua123/rename_dynamic.git`
 2. `cd rename_dynamic`